akb825/DeepSea/testers/TestText/README.md

 The Test Text tester (`deepsea_test_text_app` target) tests displaying text.
 Various cases of different scripts, right to left text, line wrapping, etc. are tested across the various pages.

-When running the tester, the left and right arrow keys can be used to cycle through the different test cases.
+When running the tester, the left and right arrow keys can be used to cycle through the different test cases, while the `V` key may be used to toggle vsync.
 On mobile devices with a touchscreen, a one-finger tap cycles forward and two-finger tap cycles backwards.

 ## Command-line options